 The vendor said it dries well, an added bonus since I will be making this quite a few days early.
 If you buy a couple of bunches you can also make a beautiful garland for your mantel.

-The eucalyptus which does a great job filling in the container and adding that casual airy feel.
-Originally I thought I’d use some pine and juniper cuttings from the yard but I couldn’t pass up the chance to have something a little unusual for this Pennsylvania gardener in the home.
+Initially, I thought I'd use some pine and juniper cuttings from the yard but I couldn't pass up the chance to have something a little unusual for this Pennsylvania gardener in the home.